hdShang/arxiv-daily/docs/cs-CV/2025-06-11/papers/250609735v1-mpfnet-a-multi-prior-fusion-network-with-a-progressive-training-stra.md

 ---
 layout: default
-title: MPFNet: A Multi-Prior Fusion Network with a Progressive Training Strategy for Micro-Expression Recognition
+title: "MPFNet: A Multi-Prior Fusion Network with a Progressive Training Strategy for Micro-Expression Recognition"
 ---

 # MPFNet: A Multi-Prior Fusion Network with a Progressive Training Strategy for Micro-Expression Recognition